January 22nd 2021

 This at-home pore cleaner literally vacuumed up my blackheads

-Once you've tried the Sarah Chapman Pro Pore Refiner, there's no going back.
-You might even get addicted
+Once our tester tried at-home extractions with the Sarah Chapman Pro Pore Refiner, there was going back

 The rechargeable tool is about as long as an iPhone and the width of a banana.
 Chic, cylindrical, in trademark Sarah Chapman grey, it has a reassuring weight behind it.
 There is a flat metal plate at one end which loosens everything up by warming and vibrating the skin and emitting positively charged ions to entice the dirt from its hiding place.
 At the other end is a clear extraction nozzle which you use like a vacuum cleaner and which allows you to see all the gunk you've sucked up.

 After cleaning my face thoroughly, I glided the flat base of the wand over my damp skin, focusing on the most blocked areas.
 The plate soon warmed up and I massaged it over my T-zone.
 After two minutes the little device turned off: step one complete.
 On the step two setting, the metal end began vibrating gently to add to the heat and loosen the crud further.

 So far so-so.
 My skin was warm, but by now it was dry which made the metal drag rather than glide.
 But, then came the bit I had been waiting for - extraction.
 I turned the Pore Refiner around and positioned it exactly on top of one of my biggest blockages.
 I rubbed it back and forth until my blackhead nemesis jumped free of its oh-so-comfy home.
 It popped into the nozzle where it joined the rest of the gross oily residue that had been drawn out of my skin.
 It felt exactly as you would imagine – like a mini Hoover or facial cupping.
 If you’ve ever had a Hydrafacial in a salon, it’s a similar feeling.
 The most satisfying part was watching it happen.